4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

-Does the combined authority's Medium Term Financial Plan include the combined authority's net-zero target and make tackling the climate emergency one of its main priorities?
-Criteria met if climate action (alternatively called sustainability or environment) is listed as one of the combined authority's core priorities or equivalent.
-It must have its own heading or section and a net-zero target date must be referenced.
-The net-zero target date must be an area-wide target, either the UK Government's national target, the devolved nation's target or the combined authority's area-wide net-zero target. | 2 out of 11 councils got full marks for this question. |
+Does the combined authority's medium term financial plan include the council's net zero target and make tackling the climate emergency one of its main priorities?
+Criteria met if climate action (alternatively called sustainability or environment) is listed as one of the council's core priorities or equivalent.
+It must have its own heading or section and a net zero target date must be referenced.
+The net zero target date must be an area-wide target, either the UK Government's national target, the devolved nation's target or the council's area-wide net zero target. | councils got full marks for this question. |

 - Volunteer Research